-Knowing the last time you worked with a client, spoke with your contacts, or your goals for a follow-up call are crucial for scheduling productive marketing activities.
-Plus, you can do a quick sort to easily make sure you aren’t going too long without keeping in touch.
+It’s crucial that you know the last time you worked with (or spoke to), as well as what your goals are for a follow-up call.
+You can use this information to make sure you aren’t going too long without keeping in touch.

 - Type of contact.

 Whether you’re speaking over the phone, sending email, or planning a direct mail effort, you need to communicate differently with certain audiences.
 What you say to clients will not necessarily be the same as what you say to prospects.
 Your spheres of influence need unique messages as well.
 By categorizing your contacts, you can easily sort and segment them for more targeted marketing opportunities.

 This info is invaluable when following up, and it’s too important to trust to memory.
 Record notes about what you discussed during a recent conversation, reminders to yourself to follow up on specific topics, or even personal information about the contact, such as birthdays, or hobbies.